Overview

 Next, we need to implement the Transport trait for our new struct.
 This will look like:

-impl Transport for DNS {
+impl Transport for Custom {

 fn init() -> Self {